 Instead of dividing by the number of years in the depreciation calculation, the term (1 / Useful life) used in the formula above, can be converted to a depreciation rate.

 The straight line depreciation rate is given by the following formula.

 So using the example above, the cost was 10,000, salvage value 1,000 and useful life 3 years.
-The straight line method of depreciation rate is calculated as follows.
+The straight line rate is calculated as follows.

 Depreciation rate = 1 / Useful life Depreciation rate = 1 / 3 = 33.33%

 The depreciation expense is then given as (10,000 – 1,000) x 33.33% = 3,000 as before

-Straight line depreciation can be calculated using our straight-line depreciation calculator, by using the straight-line depreciation tables (the answer is given by looking at the column for 3 years and the row for 10,000, the monthly amount shown is 278 per month), or alternatively using the Excel SLN function.
+Straight line depreciation can be calculated using our straight-line method calculator, by using the straight-line depreciation tables (the answer is given by looking at the column for 3 years and the row for 10,000, the monthly amount shown is 278 per month), or alternatively using the Excel SLN function.

 It is important to understand that although the depreciation expense affects the net income and therefore the equity of a business, it does not involve the movement of cash.
 No actual cash is put aside, the accumulated depreciation account simply reflects that funds will be needed in the future to replace the fixed assets which are reducing in value due to wear and tear.

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years in all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.